 “Do you even think you’ll be able to contain him?”
 Ywn asks.

 Eternity looks to the screen display.
 “Well, see for yourself.”

 Ywn inspects the camera feed.
 “I was going to ask… he doesn’t seem to be moving.”

 This time it’s Ywn to give a short “tsk”.
 He would have expected a blasted overlord to deliver a pseudo-intellectual placeholder term to him.
 “I suppose that’s your term for I.C.A.?”
-Ywn asks, referring to the not new but recently advanced field of intraphasic consciousness augmentation.
+Ywn asks, referring to the not at-all new but recently advanced field of intraphasic consciousness augmentation.

 Eternity shrugs.
 “Whatever pretentious jargon you have for it, I’m sure we’re talking about the same thing.
 His body is here, but we’re beaming a field of synapses into his brain to cause him to perceive himself in a completely different place.”